home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 LLM-based agents are evolving constantly, and Home Assistant supports most of them.
 If you'd like to get a deeper knowledge on how to pick the best choice for your setup, check this [comparison study](https://github.com/allenporter/home-assistant-datasets/tree/main/reports) by Allen Porter.

-Open AI and Antropic provide cloud agents, while Ollama provides local ones.
+OpenAI and Antropic provide cloud agents, while Ollama provides local ones.
 Home Assistant supports both cases, local and cloud.

 ## Prerequisites